matter-labs/zksync-web-era-docs/docs/api/hardhat/getting-started.md

 ```sh
 zksync-cli create demo
 ```
-This command will create a `demo` folder and clone a Hardhat template project inside it.
+This command creates a `demo` folder and clones a Hardhat template project inside it.
 The downloaded project is already configured and contains all the required plugins.

 ::: tip Migrating a project
 If you want to migrate an existing project, please check the [project migration guide](./migrating-to-zksync.md).